oclipa/csharp-cheat-sheet/README.md

 Secondary responsibilities are injected into a class, to avoid direct dependencies or unnecessary encapsulation.
 Constructor Injection, Property Injection & Method Injection.

-A refinement of DI is the Strategy pattern (ability to select algorithm at runtime)
+A refinement of DI is the Strategy pattern (ability to select algorithm at run-time)
     </code>
 </button>
 <div class="content" style="display: none;" markdown="1">